-Only the values that are above a programmable threshold, do not cause overflow and are not killed (see § 2.3) will be stored in a dual port data memory accessible via VME.
+Only the values that are above a programmable threshold (see § 2.3), do not cause overflow (see § 2.3) and are not killed (see § 2.3) will be stored in a dual port data memory accessible via VME.

 In the following functional sections and operation principles of the module are described in some detail.
-The block diagram of the module can be found in Fig. 1.2.
+The block diagram of the module can be found in Fig. 1.1.

-PEAK sections 2.1.
+2.1.
+PEAK sections

-The module hosts 32 (16 for the Mod.
-V785N) PEAK sections: a simplified block diagram of a PEAK section is reported in Fig. 2.1.
+The module hosts 16 PEAK sections: a simplified block diagram of a PEAK section is reported in Fig. 2.1.
 The peak detection is based on the charging of a capacitor at constant current.